 Acting as both an immersive lightning experience and visual feedback integrated speaker, The Cloud introduces innovative physical computing and interaction design hardware by bringing this technology into the home.
 The Cloud celebrates collaborative code, free-sharing and accessing prototyping information.
 The code is available to the public to use and improve, to provide blueprints for the next generation of smart objects.

 Inexpensive and easy to program microprocessors allow designers and tinkerers to understand the nature of electronic goods, and therefore enable the creation of new and increasingly meaningful interactions.

-The cloud itself is made by felting hypoallergenic fiberfill to a sponge casing that forms the frame of the cloud, holding the speakers and componentry within.
-(A custom felting tool was constructed, made from the left-over sponge casing and four felting needles.)
-Users control the functions of the cloud through a small wireless remote.
+The Cloud is made by felting hypoallergenic fiberfill to a sponge casing which holds the speakers and componentry within.
+Users control the functions of The Cloud through a small, wireless remote.